 Select your preferred language.

 Select the desired version of Adobe Reader.
 The options will change depending on the operating system selected.
-If Reader DC is not an option, we recommend selecting Reader 11.
+We recommend selecting Reader DC.

 Once the proper options have been selected, click Download now.